 When we’re seeking a referral, we have a better chance of getting the one we want if we carefully define why we’re seeking the referral, what we have to offer, what company needs that product or service, and who in that company can make the decision.

-For example, we read in our local business journal that Smith’s Engines just won the contract to design and manufacture engines as a sub-contractor on a multi-billion dollar defense contract.
-Our company is in the business of providing aerospace design engineers and has had success augmenting the staff of several other defense contractors.
+For example, we read in our Linkedin feed that Smith’s Engines just won the contract to design and manufacture engines as a sub-contractor on a multi-billion dollar defense contract.
+Our company is in the business of providing aerospace design engineers and has had success augmenting the staff for several other defense contractors.
 We believe the person who can either make or influence the decision is the Vice President of Engineering.

 We could certainly figure out who that individual is and place a cold call … but so could every other engineering firm in our space.
-Instead, we check through the simple database we keep of the more than 500 members of our network to determine who knows the Vice President of Engineering at Smith’s Engines and ask our colleague for his advice on the best way to get in front of him and for his referral.
+Instead, we check through the simple database we keep of the more than 500 members of our network and find a 1st Connection who knows the Vice President of Engineering at Smith’s Engines, then call that colleague for his advice on the best way to get in front of him and for his referral.

 Recently I was leading a consulting engagement and two members from another team became available.
 Their project lead called me and asked if I could find a place for them for a few weeks while she worked on securing another opportunity.
 She wanted to be certain the two of them would be available for additional work if she was successful.
 We chatted for a few minutes about each of their capabilities and figured out how they could temporarily contribute to my engagement.